EVWatson/final-project-drafts/readme/README.md

 2. Deploy the database to mLab following the [docs](https://docs.mlab.com/).
 Make sure you update your .env file so the database url matches your deployment url (supplied by mLab), rather than your local mongod server address.

 3. Deploy the API to now.sh following the [docs](https://zeit.co/docs).
+The url provided by now.sh should show 'hi from api' in the browser.
+You can test other endpoints using Postman or a similar program.

 4. Deploy React to Netlify following the [docs](https://www.netlify.com/docs/).